Mandur/PodIdentityHealthCheck/readme.md

 In case of complex situation where the application container rely on multiple external dependencies, it is advised to add the NMI/Identity Stack health check as part of the application code along to other health checks.

-Let us start by assessing the state of the NMI health.
-Note that to access the NMI ip from the code, we need the the Host IP from Kubernetes to pod's environment variable in the pod's yaml.
-Here is the yaml doing that:

 ``` yaml
 spec: